- The Curriculum

 A student who is not continuously enrolled at Norfolk State University, excluding summer sessions, must submit an application for readmission.
 Readmission Applications are available at http://www.nsu.edu/applyonline.

 Course substitutions involve Norfolk State University courses and should not be confused with the awarding of transfer credits.
 Students may request that a course taken at Norfolk State University be substituted for a prescribed course to meet a degree requirement in the student’s academic program.
-Course substitutions must be submitted the following semester after successful completion of the course and approved by the Program Coordinator, Academic Dean, and the Dean of Graduate School.
+Course substitutions must be submitted the following semester after successful completion of the course and approved by the Program Coordinator and the Dean of The School of Graduate Studies and Research.

 The instructor has the responsibility for evaluating coursework and determining grades; however, the student has the right to appeal a grade believed to be in error.
 The appeal process may involve the following steps and may be resolved at any level: